MicrosoftDocs/dataexplorer-docs/data-explorer/excel.md

 # Customer intent: As a data analyst, I want to understand how to visualize my Azure Data Explorer data in Excel.
 ---

-# Use Excel to visualize data from Azure Data Explorer Kusto query
+# Use Excel to visualize data from a query

 This article shows you how to view your Kusto query in Excel, by exporting directly from Azure Data Explorer or importing in to Excel.